 It doesn’t get much more peaceful than a cemetery.
 Sure, the thought of hanging out among the dead and buried might be eerie to some, but others find the stillness comforting.
 At this Capitol Hill site, the serene environs are also beautiful, their 30 acres studded with all types of gravestones — large and small, simple and intricate — and you can walk among them on several paved paths that stretch across the grounds.
-You’ll also find many quiet places to sit, some even at gravesites, where you can contemplate life (and death) or just find calm in the silence.
-Note: Right now, the cemetery is only open to K-9 members and day passers, but it’s included here for when the public is welcome again — hopefully, soon.
+You’ll also find many quiet places to sit, some even at grave sites, where you can contemplate life (and death) or just find calm in the silence.

 Dumbarton Oaks Garden

 The beautiful grounds of the historic Dumbarton House in Georgetown is one of the prettiest places in DC, in my opinion.
 Tucked away in a relatively non-bustling area of the neighborhood, a visit there feels like a little escape right in the city.
 A variety of sections feature different kinds of flora, and there are numerous paths — brick, stone, grass, stairs — to access them, often with delightful surprises on the way.
 Roaming around is a great way to de-stress and clear the mind, and scattered throughout are nice small nooks with seating as well as open spaces.
-Garden hours are 2-6pm Wed-Sun.
-Admission is $10/adult, $5/age 2-12 from mid-March – mid-November (free the rest of the year).
-Note: Dumbarton Oaks Gardens are closed right now due to COVID, but it’s included here for hwen the public is welcome again — hopefully, soon.
+It’s open Tuesday-Sunday 2-6pm March-October, and 2-5pm November-February.
+Admission is $7 from mid-March through October (free the rest of the year).
+Read more about Dumbarton Oaks Gardens and view more scenes here, here, and here.
+View the official website here.